 3. Secure your Faculty Co-op/Intern Advisor approval signature on the application form.
 If you have a job you plan to use for your co-op/internship, you can also secure faculty approval of the job on one of the Job Description forms at this time.

-4. Return your forms with a resume* to the Office of Career Services and Cooperative Education, Cohen Hall room 203.
+4. Return your forms with a resume* to the Office of Career Services and Cooperative Education, Student Community Center, room 125.

 *If you already have a job, a resume may not be necessary.
 Certain majors require a resume in any case – check with your Faculty Co-op/Intern Advisor.